This file was last updated on 2022-11-26 13:09:30 -0600.

 Signals and Systems: Theory and Applications by Fawwaz T. Ulaby and Andrew E. Yagle, published 2018, ISBN: 978-1-60785-486-9

-Homework will be assigned and weekly quizzes are planned, both during lab.
-You will be permitted to use your current homework as a reference during quizzes.
+There will be weekly quizzes in lab.
+You may use your current homework as a reference during quizzes.

 Regular attendance is a foundational element of academic success and attendance will be recorded at various times throughout the quarter.
 You should check with me if you need to miss class for any reason so that we can ensure that you have a plan to stay up to date on the material.